blekenbleu/MIDIio/README.md

 - Like SimHub's **`Midi Controllers Input`** plugin,
   **MIDIio** can automatically set CCn properties  for received CCn messages not already configured,
   but (unlike SimHub's) from **only the single configured MIDI device**.
-  Unconfigured CCs are expected to be used mostly for identifying CC numbers to configure.
+- Unconfigured CCs for this device can be sorted by monitoring `CCin` in SimHub **Available properties**.
-- SimHub bundles vJoy DLL v2.1.8, while [vJoy is v2.1.9.1 is available](https://sourceforge.net/projects/vjoystick/).
+- SimHub bundles vJoy DLL v2.2.2.0, while [vJoy driver v2.1.9.1 is available](https://sourceforge.net/projects/vjoystick/).
-- This plugin is configured using SimHub properties;&nbsp; it has NO interactive interface window.
+- This plugin NO interactive interface window.
-    - configure this plugin by editing [`NCalcScripts\MIDIio.ini`](blob/main/NCalcScripts/MIDIio.ini), which goes in `SimHub\NCalcScripts\` folder
+    - to configure this plugin, edit [`NCalcScripts\MIDIio.ini`](blob/main/NCalcScripts/MIDIio.ini), which goes in `SimHub\NCalcScripts\` folder
     - **check [System log](docs/SimHub.txt) for MIDI and/or vJoy related messages:**
       ![log messages](docs/log.png)